 I don’t vote.
 I can’t vote actually.
 Neither in my adopted home country of kanada, nor in the united states of amerika, though my family is from the latter, and it is technically possible for me to register to vote via absentee ballot in the state of Wisconsin.
 There is also of course the whole argument to be made about the futility of voting.
 Ernesto ‘Che’ Guevara, Malcolm X and Emma Goldman all taught us that significant change will likely never come from the ballot box.
 I think that is true.
 As my partner, decolonial indigenous feminist philosopher extraordinaire, is fond of saying: you can’t fix liberalism with more liberalism.
-Additionally, there is an argument that, for us as First Nations (status & non-status), Xicano, Kānaka Maoli, Métis, Inuit, Boricua, Genízaro and Afrikan people here in Occupied Maehkaenah-Menaehsaeh, voting is ultimately a practice of affirmation and legitimization of the systems of colonial-capitalist oppression.
+Additionally, there is an argument that, for us as First Nations (status & non-status), Xicano, Kānaka Maoli, Métis, Inuit, Boricua, Genízaro and Afrikan people here in Occupied Maehkaenah-Menaehsaeh, voting is ultimately a practice of affirmation and legitimization of the systems of settler colonial, antiblack and parasitic capitalist oppression.
 There is something to be said on that regard as well I believe.

-The point of this though is not to make an argument for or against involving ourselves in the settler colonial capitalist electoral system.
+The point of this though is not to make an argument for or against involving ourselves in the imperialist electoral system.
 I didn’t do that this time last year when kanada ran through its federal electoral cycle, and I don’t intend to do it now.
 Rather, I want to take a moment to comment on the meaning of this most recent amerikan electoral contest.
 Because I do believe that it does mean something.
-I believe that it is a sign of the times; a signpost for the ongoing and deepening crisis of imperialism internationally and settler colonialism “domestically.”
+I believe that it is a sign of the times; a signpost for the ongoing and deepening crisis of imperialism internationally and antiblack settler colonialism “domestically.”

 I know a lot of my relatives are scared of Trump.
-My nekiah my mother, called me at 1:30 AM on Tuesday night to tell me that she thought she was going to throw up.
-My naehsēh, younger brother, who lives in Waabanakiing and works as an electrician, told me this morning that he thinks he should leave his job, for the health of both his body and soul, with the fact that many of his co-workers are white Trump supporters weighing heavily on his mind in those considerations.
+My nekiah, my mother, called me at 1:30 AM on Tuesday night to tell me that she thought she was going to throw up.
+My naehsēh, my younger brother, who lives in Waabanakiing and works as an electrician, told me this morning that he thinks he should leave his job, for the health of both his body and soul, with the fact that many of his co-workers are white Trump supporters weighing heavily on his mind in those considerations.

 So what does this election mean for us?
 As Indigenous Peoples?
 Red Peoples?
 Earth Peoples?
 What does it mean for us as our resistance grows at Standing Rock, against the Back Forty Mine and in every other corner of our occupied homelands?